 Can I add radiant barrier on a knee wall?

 We frequently hear from people who want to know if they can use radiant barrier on the knee walls in their attic space.
-If the knee walls are sharing space with an attic that already has radiant barrier on the rafters, then the room on the other side of the knee wall is already benefiting from not gaining heat.
-However, if you are in a cold climate, then adding radiant barrier to the attic side of the knee wall will help the room retain heat in the winter.
+When the knee walls are sharing space with an attic that already has radiant barrier on the rafters, then the room on the other side of the knee wall is already benefiting from not gaining heat.
+If you want to keep heat in the room (during colder months) though, then adding radiant barrier to the attic side of the knee wall will help the room retain heat in the winter better.
+If you don’t have foil on the roofline, then you can choose where to install the foil in the crawlspace with the knee wall, depending on what you have in the space.

 Another way to install the radiant barrier on a knee wall is to do so via the Cathedral Ceiling Method.
 This method has you place the foil closest to the inside of the wall cavity with an air gap.
 Using foam spacers you can attach the foil behind the drywall and then stuff the remainder of the wall cavity with traditional insulation or foam board.
 The main objective here is to get the foil closest to the drywall while still maintaining the air gap so the foil can work.
 This is crucial; once the air gap is compromised, the foil will not work as a radiant barrier.
 This is why we recommend you use spacers so you can ensure the air gap will not collapse and end up closing off.